DalekIRC/Dalek-Services/README.md

-# IRCServices `WORK IN PROGRESS`
+# IRCServices
-Dalek IRC Services with WordPress integration tailored to you.
+Dalek IRC Services with SQL integration tailored to you.

 DO NOT USE YET - WORK IN PROGRESS